dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-so it is completely self-sufficient and can be used inside the "*Presentational*" Components such as `Footer` without passing additional props to get the data from the `store` and specify the behaviour this lets us keep the `Footer` Component simple and de-coupled from the behaviour and data that its' child Components need.
+so it is completely self-sufficient and can be used inside the "*Presentational*" Components such as `Footer` without passing additional props to get the data from the `store` and specify the behavior this lets us keep the `Footer` Component simple and de-coupled from the behavior and data that its' child Components need.